yetanotherbhai/target.en/help/c_past-release-notes/r_release-notes-2017.md

 * Made enhancements to the Enhanced Experience Composer (EEC) to improve loading time for websites running HTTPS accessed via proxy.
 Target no longer fetches static resources via proxy.
 (TGT-21793)

-* Made performance improvements on the [!UICONTROL  Goals &amp;amp; Settings] page, especially load time when many metrics are defined for an activity.
+* Made performance improvements on the [!UICONTROL  Goals &amp; Settings] page, especially load time when many metrics are defined for an activity.
 (TGT-21654)

-* Added a tool tip on the [!UICONTROL  Goals &amp;amp; Settings] page of all activities using [!UICONTROL  Analytics for Target] (A4T) reporting informing users that a tracking server is not required if the activity's pages have ` at.js` (version 0.9.1 or later) or ` mbox.js` (version 61 or later) loaded.
+* Added a tool tip on the [!UICONTROL  Goals & Settings] page of all activities using [!UICONTROL  Analytics for Target] (A4T) reporting informing users that a tracking server is not required if the activity's pages have ` at.js` (version 0.9.1 or later) or ` mbox.js` (version 61 or later) loaded.
 (TGT-22607)

-* Metric names now display on the [!UICONTROL  Goals &amp;amp; Settings] page without users needing to expand each metric to view the entire metric name.
+* Metric names now display on the [!UICONTROL  Goals &amp; Settings] page without users needing to expand each metric to view the entire metric name.
 This improvement lets users edit metrics quicker and more efficiently.
 (TGT-21276)

 * You can now apply [!DNL  Recommendations] inclusion rules to custom criteria (uploaded via CSV), just like any other criteria.
 (TGT-21896)